Qt Quick Scene Graph

 The Scene Graph in Qt Quick

-Qt Quick 2 makes use of a dedicated scene graph based on OpenGL ES 2.0 or OpenGL 2.0 for its rendering.
+Qt Quick 2 makes use of a dedicated scene graph based and a series of adaptations of which the default uses OpenGL ES 2.0 or OpenGL 2.0 for its rendering.
 Using a scene graph for graphics rather than the traditional imperative painting systems (QPainter and similar), means the scene to be rendered can be retained between frames and the complete set of primitives to render is known before rendering starts.
 This opens up for a number of optimizations, such as batch rendering to minimize state changes and discarding obscured primitives.

 For example, say a user-interface contains a list of ten items where each item has a background color, an icon and a text.
 Using the traditional drawing techniques, this would result in 30 draw calls and a similar amount of state changes.
 A scene graph, on the other hand, could reorganize the primitives to render such that all backgrounds are drawn in one call, then all icons, then all the text, reducing the total amount of draw calls to only 3.
 Batching and state change reduction like this can greatly improve performance on some hardware.

 The scene graph is closely tied to Qt Quick 2.0 and can not be used stand-alone.
 The scene graph is managed and rendered by the QQuickWindow class and custom Item types can add their graphical primitives into the scene graph through a call to QQuickItem::updatePaintNode().

 The scene graph is a graphical representation of the Item scene, an independent structure that contains enough information to render all the items.
 Once it has been set up, it can be manipulated and rendered independently of the state of the items.
 On many platforms, the scene graph will even be rendered on a dedicated render thread while the GUI thread is preparing the next frame's state.